 Disadvantages of Contacts:

 - One of the main disadvantages of choosing contacts is that unlike glasses, contacts require consistent care.
 Each night, contacts must be removed from the eye, cleaned in approved solution, and placed in their airtight container.
 The container must be replaced every 3-6 months, and kept dry when not in use.
 Failure to adhere to proper cleaning procedures could lead to infection.

 - The risk of infection is another disadvantage of contact use.
 Excessive wear of the lenses, particularly overnight wear, is associated with many safety concerns, and could lead to infections in the eyelid, conjunctiva, and cornea.
 Bacterial infection resulting from improper cleaning of lenses should also be a considered risk.
 Be sure Drs.
-Carey, Lally, Hewes, Rutti, Warner or Zheng reviews proper care for your contacts at the time of your appointment.
+Carey, Lally, Hewes, Rutti or Warner reviews proper care for your contacts at the time of your appointment.

 Wondering where to buy your next pair of contact lenses?
 Visit our contacts shop in San Jose today for great service & selection of contact lenses.
 Also, you can give us a call at 408-295-3433.